jundalisay/superbnetlify/content/en/research/indian/gospel/chapter-27.md

 crop.
 You can feel them there.
 "At dusk put aside all duties and pray to God.
 One is reminded of Him by darkness.
 At the approach of darkness one thinks: 'I could see everything a moment ago.
 Who has brought about this change?'
-The Mussalmans put aside all activities and say their prayers at the appointed times."
+The Muslims put aside all activities and say their prayers at the appointed times."
 641Practice of japa
 MUKHERJI: "Revered sir, is it good to practise japa?"